juniorug/lib-quality-frontend/README.md

-# CraftbeerFrontend
+# LibQualityFrontend

-Front-end for the project [craftbeer](https://github.com/juniorug/craftbeer) to register craft beers
+Front-end for the project [lib-quality](https://github.com/juniorug/lib-quality): An application that collects data from GitHub, consolidate, and make them available through a REST api.

 ## Development server